Only in Niagara, Canada

 Snap Canada’s Sweetest Maple Syrup Selfie

-Niagara offers some sweet reasons to visit during the spring for those who go mad for maple syrup.
-In addition to having maple syrup producers with fun sugar bush experiences, like White Meadows Farms and Agape Valley Sugar Bush, Canada’s oldest and finest sugar maple tree, the Comfort Maple, also calls Niagara home.
+Spring isn’t the only sesason for those who go mad for maple syrup to celebrate one of our country’s most beloved sweet treats!
+Head to White Meadows Farms for their after-the-boil Maple Tours and maple-inspired Tasting Boards.
+Canada’s oldest and finest sugar maple tree, the Comfort Maple, also calls Niagara home.
 The tree, which is estimated to be between 400 and 500 years old, is carefully protected at Fenwick’s Comfort Maple Conservation Area.
 Getting a photo in front of the tree’s six-meter trunk makes for the perfect souvenir of your trip.

 Plan Your Only In Niagara, Canada Getaway